-I altered their rules from the beginning; I found keeping a diary a waste of time until I had four shots of espresso.
-As a result, my writing tends to be “a general diary” or exploration of a problem that corroded me the day before and that I have had the opportunity to sleep.
-Write about some things that happened during the day and, more importantly, how those events, epiphanies, or interactions made you feel.
-Keeping a conscious diary means spending time in the morning freely writing at least three pages of thought.

-As a Yale psychologist told the New York Times: “With handwriting, just leaving that forces you to focus on what's important.
+I personally altered my rules from the beginning and found keeping a diary a waste of time until I had four shots of espresso.
+As a result, my writing tends to be “a general diary” or exploration of a problem that corroded me the day before and that I have had the opportunity to sleep on.
+Yale psychologist Dr. Susan Nolen-Hoeksema suggests that handwriting forces you to focus on what's important.

-There is conflicting research on what time of day is best for creativity, productivity, or emotional well-being, which ultimately means that the best time of day to write is the time that best suits your own peak hours and the purpose of keeping a journal.
-The idea is to simply write down whatever is on your mind, without much thought or planning, so that you can harness the creativity of your mind before you “wake up with the anxieties of the day, which can hinder your creative flow.
+There is conflicting research on what time of day is best for creativity, productivity, or emotional well-being, so ultimately it comes down to what works best for you and why you're keeping a journal.
+The idea is to simply write down whatever is on your mind without much thought or planning, so that you can harness the creativity of your mind before you “wake up with the anxieties of the day” which can hinder your creative flow.
 As you become more engaged in journaling and it becomes an act of desire rather than discipline, you can benefit from experimenting with different times of day.
 Starting your day with a focus on your well-being and personal growth reminds you of the importance of self-care.